 The first wayis to have a very centralized process.
 Have your operations team create a predetermined list and then make the recommended purchases on the company’s credit card, have the equipment sent to the team member’s address.
 This is the simplest way to do it (this is what Kruze does).

 2. Offer Virtual Credit Cards

 The second best way is to enable virtual credit cards for your team.
 We typically put companies on Brex or the American Express virtual startup credit card.
+(We are seeing a lot of growth with Brex and their competitor Ramp these days).
 You can set up those cards very, very quickly, and easily.
 And set a limit and then tell your employees what the budget is and they can go and buy the equipment for themselves, have it shipped to them.
 And because it’s on a company credit card, it comes in the company’s financials very, very easily.
 Kruze, other accountants, are going to be very comfortable working with this.
 That’s the second easiest way.

 3. Employees Use Personal Cards

 The third option is to have the employees use their credit cards and expense their purchases.
 Now, the danger in this is you’re starting to use a lot of employee time.
 They have to buy the equipment and fill out the expense report.
 Someone on your team then has to scrutinize that expense report and make sure it came in under budget.

 The IRS requires you to do an expense report if you’re not using the company’s credit card.
 So just be careful with this, but Expensify and then or Tallie, Emburse are very good platforms that can do this fairly quickly, but it’s not quite as easy as the first two options.

 4. Send Employees Money (myleast favorite option… read why)